Say Goodbye to Dull, Stained Teeth

 Whitening toothpaste and mouthwash are the least expensive options that work to remove surface stains using mild abrasives (“grit” like in sandpaper).
 These products don’t actually lighten the shade of your natural teeth, but they polish away surface stains that will discolor your teeth.

-Dr. Bobbitt does not recommend these products as the coarse abrasives can damage the roots of the teeth, leading to recession and sensitivity.
+Our dentist does not recommend these products as the coarse abrasives can damage the roots of the teeth, leading to recession and sensitivity.